Ingrid-Sollim/34-Trivia-Quiz-App/README.md

 # 34-Trivia-Quiz-App
 Day 34 from 100 days of code.
-Create a trivia app using Tkinter and the use of API
+We intend to create a Trivia app, using Tkinter and the use of API's.